Information for New Postdocs

 If you have questions on your benefits or other aspects of your appointment, contact the Office of Postdoctoral Affairs or the Benefits office in Human Resources.

 OPA offers a New Postdoc Welcome once every three months to help orient and welcome all new postdocs who have joined Stony Brook in the interim.
-It's a chance to hear information and ask question questions about the postdoctoral experience at Stony Brook.
-The general orientation is followed by a reception with new and continuing postdocs to welcome you to our community.
-Visit the New Postdoc Welcome page or contact OPA about the next welcome.
+It's a chance to hear information and ask questions about the postdoctoral experience at Stony Brook.
+The general orientation is typically followed by an opportunity to mingle and network with new and continuing postdocs to welcome you to our community.

 The region around Stony Brook has limited public transportation options, and so many postdocs prefer to have a car to get around Long Island.
 Some options are below.